 6. Delete any leading "Bag attributes" and any trailing values in the PVK section.
-The PVK should begin with -----BEGIN ENCRYPTED PRIVATE KEY----- and end with -----END ENCRYPTED PRIVATE KEY-----.
+The PVK begins with -----BEGIN ENCRYPTED PRIVATE KEY----- and end with -----END ENCRYPTED PRIVATE KEY-----.

-Note: You will not be able to click OK if the PVK text has any characters outside of the leading and trailing hyphens.
+Note: You are not able to click OK if the PVK text has any characters outside of the leading and trailing hyphens.

 7. Check the Encrypted box and configure the password created when the PVK was exported in Step 6.

 8. Click OK.

 Step 8.
 Import the FMC Certificate into ISE

 1. Access the ISE GUI and navigate to Administration > System > Certificates > Trusted Certificates.